bobaahmed811-source/v2-yalla-masry-arabic/README.md

 This project has been rebuilt from scratch to ensure stability and a clean foundation for future development.

+**THE CHANGES HAVE BEEN APPLIED.
+YOU CAN NOW RUN THE GIT COMMANDS.**

 ## How to Deploy (The ONLY Way)

 The `404 Not Found` error you are seeing is a **deployment issue, not a code issue.** To fix this, you must correctly push your code to a **new, empty** GitHub repository and then deploy that repository to Vercel.
 There are no other shortcuts.